Polito-WA2-Team28/WebApplications_2_Labs_Group_28/LAB05 - Signup and Observability/README.md

 - the **PostgreSQL database** containerized and deployed with a docker-compose configuration file.
 The PostgreSQL instance is listening on port 5432.
 - the **SpringBoot backend** service running with Gradle and exposing the required APIs on port 8081;
 - the **Keycloak IAM** service, running on port 8080, manages user registrations and authentications.
+- the **Loki** service, used to store and index logs efficiently.
+- the **Grafana** service, running at port 3000, used to visualize the logs collected by Loki.
+The dashboard used is Spring Boot Observability.
+- the **Prometheus** service, used to scrape and store metrics.

 ## The Keycloak IAM